AyoubMKDM/SerRec-Validator/README.md

 print("Novelty:", novelty)
 print("Diversity:", diversity)
 ```
+## License
+This project is licensed under the [BSD3-Clause](https://opensource.org/licenses/BSD-3-Clause) license, so it can be used for pretty much everything, including commercial applications.

+I'd love to know how SerRec-Validator is useful to you.
+Please don't hesitate to open an issue and describe how you use it!

 We welcome contributions and feedback from the community to further improve and expand the functionality of SerRec-Validator.
 Together, we can enhance the evaluation of service recommendations and contribute to the advancement of this vital research field.